elastic/rally/docs/architecture/actor_system.md

 ### PrepareBenchmark

-Here's the sequence diagram for benchmark preparation:
+Here's the sequence diagram for benchmark preparation.
+Dotted lines means messages sent with the actor systems, while plain lines are function calls.

 ```mermaid
 sequenceDiagram